RocketManRC/EMMMA-K-Mini/README.md

 # EMMMA-K-Mini

 # Introduction
-The EMMMA-K-Mini is a MIDI controller for electronic music that uses touch pins for note keys.
+The EMMMA-K-Mini is a MIDI controller for electronic music that uses touch pins for note keys and for effects such as pitch bend and modwheel.

 ![Photo](images/IMG_2009.jpg)